 The State of Georgia income tax credit program provides a state tax credit equal to 25% of qualified rehabilitation costs with project credit caps set at $300,000, $5 million, and $10 million.
 To receive the $10 million cap, the project must generate 200 or more full-time, permanent jobs or $5 million in annual payroll.
-The state will not provide more than $25 million total in credits for projects applying for the $5 million and $10 million caps on an annual basis and projects are allocated credits sequentially, with the $25 million allocations per year ending in 2021.
-There is no limit imposed by the state on allocations for those projects applying for the $300,000 cap.
-The tax credit program requires that a two-part application be submitted to the SHPO with the federal tax credit application for review and approval.
+The state will not provide more than $25 million total in credits for projects applying for the $5 million and $10 million caps on an annual basis.
+Projects are allocated credits sequentially, with the $25 million allocations per year ending in 2021.
+There is no limit on allocations for those projects applying for the $300,000 cap.
+The tax credit program requires that a two-part application be submitted to the SHPO usually submitted with the federal tax credit application.

 Who can use the credit?